 - Blood tests are done to measure your blood sugar levels.
 These tests may also be done to find the cause of your hypoglycemia.

 Treatment depends on the cause of your hypoglycemia.
-For example, your caregiver will change or stop giving you the medicine that is causing hypoglycemia.
+For example, your healthcare provider will change or stop giving you the medicine that is causing hypoglycemia.
 You may need to take hormones if you have low levels of hormones that are causing hypoglycemia.
 You may need to change what and when you eat to prevent low blood sugar levels.
 Dietitians will work with you to make changes to the foods you eat.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health